Republished from www.bbc.co.uk

 - Level 5: Three Mile Island, US, 1979 – instrument fault

-leading to large-scale meltdown, severe damage to reactor core.
+leading to a large-scale meltdown, severe damage to reactor core.

 Links & Information: